m3047/shodohflo/examples/README.md

-To run the examples you
-should first `cp configuration_sample.py configuration.py` and modify appropriately.

 ### tap_example.py

 `tap_example.py` captures and displays data written to a unix domain socket in _dnstap_ format.

+You should first `cp configuration_sample.py configuration.py` and modify appropriately.

 #### Using it with _BIND_